Fusion-stable structures on triangulated categories: Fusion-stable structures

 To finish this section, we also give a generalization of \cite[Thm.~A]{QW} for the later use.

 \begin{theorem} Let $\Stab_0$ be a finite type component as in \eqref{eq:0}.
-Then $\Stab_0^\Fu$ consists of finite components. \end{theorem} \begin{proof} The key of the contractibility in \cite[Thm.~A]{QW} is the CW-ish complex structure (cf. the stratification in \cite[\S~3.1]{QW}).
+Then $\Stab_0^\Fu$ consists of finite type components, each of which is contractible. \end{theorem} \begin{proof} The key of the contractibility in \cite[Thm.~A]{QW} is the CW-ish complex structure (cf. the stratification in \cite[\S~3.1]{QW}).
 Namely: \begin{itemize} \item The top cells in $\Stab_0$ are (half open half closed) $U(\h)\cong\mathbb{H}^{\Sim\h}$ in \eqref{eq:0}. \item The closure of two top cells intersect at a $k$-codimension wall if and only if there is a tilting $\mu^\sharp_\hF\colon\h\to\h^\sharp$ between the corresponding hearts, where $\hF$ is generated by $k$ simples in $\h$. \end{itemize} Now, such a structure is inherited by $\Stab_0^\Fu$, where for any $\Fu$-stable heart $\h$, $\Sim\h$ groups into $d=\dim\Hom_{\KG(\Fu)}(\KG(\D),\CC_{\Fu})$ sets, each of which corresponds to a $\Fu$-simple (subcategory) in $\h$.
 Then one has \begin{itemize} \item The top cells in $\Stab_0^\Fu$ are (half open half closed) $U(\h)^\Fu\cong\mathbb{H}^d$. \item The closure of two top cells intersect at a $k$-codimension wall if and only if there is a tilting $\mu^\sharp_\hF\colon\h\to\h^\sharp$ between the corresponding hearts, where $\hF$ is generated by $k$ $\Fu$-simples in $\h$. \end{itemize} The other finiteness condition, that there are only finitely many torsion pairs in any $\h\in\EG_0$, is also inherited.
-Then applying the arguments in \cite{QW}, we extend results there to the $\Fu$-stable version. \end{proof}
+Then applying the arguments in \cite{QW}, we extend contractibility result there to the $\Fu$-stable version.
+More precisely, here is the outline of the proof: \begin{itemize} \item There is a stratification of $\Stab_0^\Fu$ (cf. \cite[(4) in \S~3.1]{QW}), such that the walls between cells are precisely encoded by $\Fu$-stable tilting of hearts. \item The stratification is locally finite and closure-finite (\cite[Lem~4.4]{QW}). \item Thus $\Stab$ is a regular, totally normal CW-cellular stratified space (\cite[Prop~3.21]{QW}). \item So the proof of \cite[Thm~4.9]{QW} applies and $\Stab_0^\Fu$ is contractible. \end{itemize} \end{proof}

 \begin{remark} As shown in \Cref{thm:KQ}, \Cref{thm:stab} and \Cref{thm:QW+}, one should be able to generalize most statements about tilting/cluster/stability structures to a fusion-stable version, similar to the group-stable case. \end{remark}